5 Nutrients To Support Autoimmune Disease

 Another huge common denominator I find with my autoimmune patients is that they almost always have some kind of bacterial imbalance in the gut.
 Having a healthy bacterial balance is key to having a healthy digestive tract and proper immune function.
 Dysbiosis is also heavily associated with inflammation that can directly promote autoimmunity.

 The microbiome connection to autoimmunity is even being investigated for clinical treatment of autoimmunity (5).
-Unfortunately, modern day we have many things that really destroy the good bacteria in our gut.
+Unfortunately, modern day lifestyles have many things that really destroy the good bacteria in our gut.
 These are things like municipal tap water, pesticides in crops, artificial sweeteners, antibiotics, processed foods, alcohol, and the list goes on.
 So the first priority is to really work on getting this microbiome destroying toxins out of our lives, then to repopulate the gut with healthy bacteria.

 Probiotics can be delicate in autoimmune cases because I find that many of my patients can be pretty reactive to many foods.
 This is why I recommend starting with a supplemental probiotic over fermented foods.